 Who loves tuna?
 We always keep tuna in the house.
 We eat it out of the can, on a sandwich, in a salad and, quite often, as tuna cakes, so yes, we LOVE tuna.
-How about some keto tuna cakes?
+How about some Old Bay keto tuna cakes?

-I’ve made Old Bay tuna cakes before with my “secret” ingredient, mustard, and they are very popular on the blog.
+I’ve made Old Bay tuna patties before with my “secret” ingredient, mustard, and they are very popular on the blog.
 I wanted to try a few keto options, so I’m starting here with the basics.

 Make sure you drain the liquid out of the tuna – that’s important for having the cakes form well enough to fry in the pan.
 I usually place it in a colander and press between paper towels to drain the liquid.
+Oh and if you have a cat around like we do, be prepared to have a visit from your best friend!

 Once it’s nice and dry, you can mix it with the almond flour (instead of bread crumbs), cheese, egg, mayo and Old Bay.
+I’ve seen people also use pork rind crumbs in place of the almond flour to form the tuna cakes.

 Like I said, it easily makes 4 cakes.
 You could make tuna balls too and the number would vary based on the size.